 GSNR's project will create living wage employment opportunities, aiding economic growth in the proposed project site communities.
-Once operating, estimated new jobs created by the project are 8 full-time jobs in Stockton (in addition to the stevedores required during ship loading), 55 full-time jobs in Tuolumne, and 65 full-time jobs in Lassen as well as multiples of that number in supply chain jobs such as trucking (at the pellet facilities) and in-forest workers.
+Once operating, the project is estimated to directly create dozens of new jobs, as well as multiples of that number in supply chain jobs such as trucking (at the wood chip facilities) and in-forest workers.
 Additional jobs will be available during facility construction at each of the project sites.

-GSNR has established contracts with trade organizations and industry businesses to perform pre-planned, best practice forest treatments and to transport the woody biomass to the processing facility, providing for additional jobs and economic development.
+GSNR has established contracts with trade organizations and industry businesses to perform pre-planned, best practice forest treatments and to transport the woody biomass to the processing facility, providing additional jobs and economic development.
 Additionally, GSNR plans to partner with community colleges to train or upskill local students to perform in forestry and transportation jobs and will help promote the expansion of broadband infrastructure and other public services and benefits to nearby communities.